rozicdejan/Docker-help/README.md

 # Docker-help
 # Check for docker info

       docker info
+# Not sure if your container is up and running
+If, after starting your container in step 2, you’re not sure if your container is up and running, you can run the code below:

+      docker inspect homeassistantCopy
+This code will return all necessary information about your container.
 A Docker container consists of network settings, volumes, and images.
 The location of Docker files depends on your operating system.
 Here is an overview for the most used operating systems:
 # Docker DIR
     Ubuntu: /var/lib/docker/